Riley Reiff

-Riley Reiff (born December 1, 1988) is an American football offensive tackle for the New England Patriots of the National Football League (NFL).
-He played college football at Iowa and was drafted by the Detroit Lions in the first round, 23rd overall of the 2012 NFL Draft.
+Riley Reiff (born December 1, 1988) is an American former professional football offensive tackle.
+He played college football for the Iowa Hawkeyes and was selected by the Detroit Lions 23rd overall in the first round of the 2012 NFL draft.
 He previously played for the Lions from 2012 to 2016 and the Minnesota Vikings from 2017 to 2020.

-High school career
+Early life

 Born in Parkston, South Dakota to Jo and Tom Reiff, Riley attended Parkston High School, where he was a two-time South Dakota Elite 45 team selection under head coach Jon Mitchel.
 Reiff was a two-way player for the Trojans, receiving first-team All-State honors at defensive end as a sophomore and junior, as well as first-team All-State honors at tight end as a senior.
 As a senior in 2007–08, Reiff was named South Dakota Gatorade Player of the Year.
 During his high school career, Reiff recorded 261 total tackles, 23 sacks and eight interceptions on defense, and also caught 27 passes for 321 yards and nine touchdowns on offense.